FOTF-Logo-Stretch-Color.png

 I have a strong suspicion that I reflect on my childhood more than the average person.
 I’m unsure why I have made my memories of my distant past such a valuable priority in my life.
 The sweet memories of my earlier days have always brought so much joy to the present moment.
 Of course, there are memories that bring the opposite of joy.
 Some memories strike shame and sorrow.

 For me, certain “surprises” throughout my past have immortalized particular memories.
-To name a few, I distinctly recall the surprise of having grandparents spontaneously show up at sports games.
-I remember performing abnormally well in my 4th-grade spelling bee, as well as my parents sitting me down with excitement to tell me I would be a big brother.
+To name a few, first I distinctly recall the surprise of having grandparents spontaneously show up at sports games.
+Secondly, I remember performing abnormally well in my 4th-grade spelling bee.
+Finally, my parents sitting me down with excitement to tell me I would be a big brother.

 For whatever reason, the concept of a “surprise” usually indicates a joyful memory.
 However, as we have all experienced in this broken world, there are negative surprises that startle us in our routine.
 When I was in elementary school, I remember attending a civil rights museum in Dallas, Texas.
 As I walked through the museum next to my best friend, who was African American, my eyes opened to the horrors of our long, violent history.